 Results and value added at KS4 continue to surpass Island and national levels at GCSE.

-The PE Department at Le Rocquier consists of Miss Espana (Head of Department), Mr Webster, Mr Hayward and Miss McQuaid.
+The PE Department at Le Rocquier consists of Miss Espana (Head of Department currently on maternity leave), Mr Hayward (currently acting Head of Department), Mr Webster, Miss McQuaid and Mr Blampied.

 The PE facilities include a sports hall, a fitness suite and a gymnasium.
-Outside there are 3 tennis and netball courts, a large playing field, football, rugby and hockey pitches, access to a dance studio and track and field athletics.
+Outside there are 3 tennis and netball courts, a large playing field, football and rugby pitches, access to a dance studio and track and field athletics.

 Specific information about the Key Stage 3 curriculum and how it is assessed: